 head.

-How is the Inverted Hammer candlestick pattern formed?
+How the Inverted Hammer Forms

-long upper shadow (wick) and a short body.
+When we look at the structure of the Inverted Hammer candlestick pattern, we see that it consists of a single candlestick.
+The pattern has a long upper shadow (wick) and a short body.
 The candle body can be of any color.

 The presence of the Inverted Hammer pattern gives the